Struct test_setup::BitFlags

 Bitwise AND — return value contains flag if both arguments do.

-, but operator overloads are not usable
+Also available as a & b, but operator overloads are not usable

-s at the moment.
+in const fns at the moment.

 sourcepub const fn not_c(self, const_token: ConstToken<T, u8>) -> BitFlags<T, u8>